Introduction

 Prejudging

 A prejudging based on the recordings decides who may take part in the competition.
-The jury for the prejudging consists of Wolfgang Manz (Germany, President), Kristin Merscher (Germany) and Barbara Szczepanska (Germany).
+The jury for the prejudging consists of Robert Benz (Germany, President), Reinhard Becker (Germany) and Kristin Merscher (Germany).

 The candidate's name and nationality are unknown to the jury during the prejudging.